 TT: Indeed!
 So what challenges are you facing in planning your travels?

 A: All of the organization of what to bring with me and what to pack and what to leave behind is a challenge.
+(I’m trying to learn how to DIY items like homemade bug bite cream so I won’t need to buy it as often.)
 Also, my trip is a bit logistically challenging since I am trekking in the beginning and then for two months I am traveling around and then back to trekking.
 So, figuring out the gear and logistics has been a challenge!

 And then there are the bigger, more amorphous challenges of being scared and nervous and feeling like I am jumping off a big cliff, and even though I know and trust and believe the landing is soft, being afraid of that big leap.